The wave equation in the birth of spacetime symmetries: Introduction

 Three brief comments enlighten the conceptual and historical importance of Voigt's 1887 paper: (i) Voigt transformations were obtained by the requirement of keeping the same form of the wave equation under inertial frames, and this is one application of which would be known later as the first postulate of special relativity. (ii) Form invariance of the wave equation carried the invariance of the speed of light, which constitutes the second postulate of special relativity.
-Remarkably, Voigt assumed the constancy of the speed of light about 18 years before Einstein's celebrated paper on special relativity \cite{10}. (iii) As a consequence of the invariance of the speed of light: $c'=c$, the well-established Newtonian notion of absolute time: $t'=t$ should be replaced by the non-absolute time: $t'=t-vx/c^2$.
-According to Ives \cite{11} this was the first suggestion that: ``...a `natural' clock would alter its rate on motion.''
-In this same sense Simonyi \cite{12} claims that when demanding form invariance of the wave equation, Voigt was ``...opening the possibility for the first time in the history of physics to call into question the concept of the absolute time.''
-Voigt's non-absolute time was independently introduced in 1895 by H. A. Lorentz \cite{13} who called it ``the local time.''
-Interestingly, in a paper devoted to the Doppler effect, Voigt was inadvertently laying the fundamentals of special relativity nearly two decades before Einstein.
+Interestingly, Voigt, without explicitly mentioning it, applied in practice the postulates of special relativity to the wave equation eighteen years before Einstein explicitly and concisely enunciated these postulates \cite{8}. (iii) As a consequence of the invariance of the speed of light: $c'=c$, the well-established Newtonian notion of absolute time: $t'=t$ should be replaced by the non-absolute time: $t'=t-vx/c^2$.
+According to Ives \cite{9} this was the first suggestion that: ``...a `natural' clock would alter its rate on motion.''
+In this same sense Simonyi \cite{10} claims that when demanding form invariance of the wave equation, Voigt was ``...opening the possibility for the first time in the history of physics to call into question the concept of the absolute time.''
+Voigt's non-absolute time was independently introduced in 1895 by Lorentz \cite{11} who called it ``the local time.''
+Interestingly, in a paper devoted to the Doppler effect, Voigt was inadvertently applying the postultes of special relativity.
 As pointed out by Ernst and Hsu \cite{2}: ``He was very close to suggesting a conceptual framework for special relativity.''

-The reader might be surprised by the fact that Voigt's transformations are not mentioned in standard textbooks \cite{14}.
+The reader might be surprised by the fact that Voigt's transformations are not usually mentioned in standard textbooks \cite{12}.
 His surprise would be even greater when he could have observed that these transformations imply the same velocity transformation law of the special relativity:

 which is fully consistent with Voigt's assumption about the invariance of the speed of light, that is, if ${\rm v}_{x}=c$ is inserted in Eq.~(3) then it yields ${\rm v}'_{x}=c$.
 In addition, a further application shows that the Doppler effect predicted by the Voigt transformations turns out to be identical to that predicted by special relativity \cite{4,5}.
 The reader might be even more puzzled by the fact that Voigt obtained a set of transformations different from those of Lorentz, despite the fact that he essentially applied the two postulates of special relativity to the homogeneous wave equation.